developmentspooky/developmentspooky/README.md

-# Hey, ich bin Spooky aka Ahmed 👋
+# Hey, I’m Spooky aka Ahmed👋

-Ich bin ein **Web- & Server-Entwickler mit Fokus auf FiveM**.
+I’m a **Web & Server Developer with a strong focus on FiveM**.
-Ich baue performante, saubere und skalierbare Systeme – von modernen Webinterfaces bis hin zu komplexen Game-Server-Backends.
+I build performant, clean, and scalable systems — from modern web interfaces to complex game server backends.

-Wenn mir eine Idee kommt, setze ich sie um 🚀
+If an idea comes to mind, I build it 🚀

 ---

-## 🧠 Über mich
+## 🧠 About Me

-* 💻 Schwerpunkt: **FiveM Development (Server & Scripts)**
+* 💻 Focus: **FiveM Development (Server & Scripts)**
-* 🌐 Webentwicklung für Dashboards, Admin-Panels & APIs
+* 🌐 Web development for dashboards, admin panels & APIs
-* ⚙️ Fokus auf Performance, saubere Architektur & Skalierbarkeit
+* ⚙️ Strong focus on performance, clean architecture & scalability
-* 🛠️ Erfahrung mit Fullstack- & Game-Server-Umgebungen
+* 🛠️ Experience with fullstack & game server environments

 ---